[FAQ-1] Kumano Kodo Maps & Routes: A Complete Beginner’s FAQ

 Q3: What routes are there on the Kumano Kodo?

-Kii-ji: An ancient road from the Kyoto/Osaka area through Wakayama Prefecture.
-Good access from urban areas.
+- Kii-ji — the ancient trunk road from the Kyoto/Osaka area down through Wakayama; convenient access from urban centers.

-Omine Okugakemichi: This is a mountain traverse route from Yoshinoyama to Kumano, used by ascetic practitioners since the Heian period.
+- Omine Okugake-michi — a high-ridge traverse from Yoshinoyama toward Kumano, used by Shugendo ascetics since the Heian period; very demanding.

-Each route differs in terms of scenery, difficulty and accessibility, so it is important to choose the route that best suits the purpose of your trip.
+Each route differs in scenery, difficulty, and accessibility, so choose the one that best matches your fitness, time, and interests.

 Q4.
 How long is each of the Kumano Kodo routes?